jhildenbiddle/create-elms/README.md

 ## Features

-- Create elements using strings or objects
+- Quickly create HTML elements using markup or JavaScript objects
+- Set attributes on individual or groups of elements
 - Append, prepend, and insert elements before or after other elements
 - Return an array of elements or HTML markup
 - UMD and ES6 module available